The Derivational Complexity Induced by the Dependency Pair Method: Usable Rules

-Note that this is only true if we do not impose restrictions on the starting terms of the studied derivations.
-Let us for the moment restrict the starting terms to \emph{basic} terms, i.e., terms of the form $f(\seq{t})$ such that $f$ is defined and $t_i\in\VALUES$ for all $1 \leqslant i \leqslant n$.
-Then the results from the previous section directly extend to Proposition~\ref{prop:ur}.
+Note that in Example~\ref{ex:ur} it is essential that arbitrary starting terms, as for example $\me(E^k(\Null),\ms(\Null))$, are considered.
+If we would restrict the starting terms to \emph{basic} terms, i.e., terms of the form $f(\seq{t})$ such that $f$ is defined and $t_i\in\VALUES$ for all $1 \leqslant i \leqslant n$, then the results from Section~\ref{sec:dpcomplexity} directly extend to Proposition~\ref{prop:ur}.
 This is a consequence of \cite[Lemma 16]{HM08a}.
+We can generalise Example~\ref{ex:ur} to primitive recursion by employing the Ackermann function.